Edited March 2020

 There is a balance to be had with using glass for office desks.
 They’re durable insofar as they’re not likely to wear the same way as wood, but they’re a mix of sturdy and fragile.
 They offer quite an array of configurations, making them optimal for creative or multi-use projects.
 But put them in a harsher environment—such as manufacturing or high traffic usage—and the risk of breakage is necessary to consider.
 Tempered glass can minimize safety risks somewhat, but they’re more suited to professional environments.

 Their framing can be part of the aesthetic, as well, with metal or wood supports and frames, which can really set off the beauty of the glass.
 Available in smoky colors, tinted, or even frosted, they’re an elegant consideration for any professional office.

-Trends in 2018 are showing a resurgence of metal materials in modern office design, and this is an extremely versatile option.
+Trends are showing a resurgence of metal materials in modern office design, and this is an extremely versatile option.
 Metal can be shaped for a collection of bespoke desks that can really turn your office into an art gallery.
 One of the most durable materials, you’ll be ready for a design upgrade before these desks are truly worn out.
 But their rigidity is not conducive to much flexibility, which can be the downside of the office that reinvents itself and its needs every few years.
 However, being mindful of the ways custom furniture can be designed for multipurpose use, you can ensure you retain the flexibility you need with a little forethought before ordering.
 With this option, you know you’ll get years of good usage for your investment.

 There’s plenty a good desk says about you and your staff.
 From the first desk your clients see upon entering reception to the power and influence of the executive desk, paying attention to the details as well as the materials speaks volumes about your business.
 Elegant or sturdy, sweeping or imposing, the design of a desk has the ability to set the mood of a room.
 What would you have your desks say about your company?